 Red light camera and Speed on Green automated enforcement focuses on intersection safety within the City of Calgary.
-Presently, the City of Calgary has 57 active cameras that monitor 53 intersections that are equipped to capture red light violations and 54 intersections capable of capturing speed violations.
+For 2024, the City of Calgary had 57 active cameras that monitor 53 intersections that are equipped to capture red light violations and 54 intersections capable of capturing speed violations.
 All intersections that are equipped with red light cameras monitor red light offences, with speed offence enforcement being introduced at select intersections in April of 2009.
 These intersections have photo enforcement signage, placed at all approaches to increase public awareness and safety.

-In 2023, several variables were analyzed by the Calgary Police Service - Specialized Traffic Enforcement Unit to determine where automated enforcement technologies should be deployed, focusing on the following:
+In 2024, several variables were analyzed by the Calgary Police Service - Specialized Traffic Enforcement Unit to determine where automated enforcement technologies should be deployed, focusing on the following:

 - Traffic volume

 - Number of collisions

 - Types of collisions

-- Level of seriousness related to injury collisions
+- Level of seriousness related to injury and fatal collisions

-- High speed locations

 - Community concerns

-- Violation rates